fbpx

 The installation of an HFC NBN connection typically involves these steps:

 1. NBN Connection Box: an NBN technician will visit your premises to install an NBN Connection Box, which acts as the interface between the NBN network and your home.
-This box is usually installed within the home or business premises, plugging into an existing coaxial outlet.
+This box is usually installed within the home, plugging into an existing coaxial outlet.

 2. NBN Utility Box: you’ll also need a Utility Box to be installed if you’re accessing the NBN via a HFC connection.
 This is placed on the outside of your house and should be installed when the NBN was/is rolled out in your neighbourhood.